Knights of the Round Table: Calogrenant

-Calogrenant, sometimes known in English as Colgrevance and in German (Diu Crône) as Kalogrenant, among many other variants (including Calogrenan[s/z], Calogrevant, Calogrinant, Colgrevaunce, Galogrinans, Kalebrant, Kalocreant, Qualogrenans), is a Knight of the Round Table and cousin to Yvain.
-His character has been derived from the Welsh mythological hero Cynon ap Clydno, usually the lover of Owain mab Urien's sister Morvydd; although in Owain, or the Lady of the Fountain, Cynon is stated to be the son of Clydno, possibly connected to Clyddno Eiddin.
-Roger Sherman Loomis and other scholars speculated that Calogrenant was used specifically as a foil for Kay in some lost early version of Yvain's story.
-The 12th-century author Chrétien de Troyes characterized him as everything Kay is not: polite, respectful, eloquent, and well-mannered.
-By this theory, his name can be deconstructed to "Cai lo grenant", or "Cai the grumbler", which would represent another opposite characteristic of Kay, who was famous for his acid tongue.
+Calogrenant, sometimes known in English as Colgrevance and in German as Kalogrenant, among many other variants (including Calogreant, Calogrenan[s/z], Calogrevant, Calogrinant, Collegrevaunce, Colgrevaunce de Gorre, Galogrinans, Kalebrant, Kalocreant, Kalogreant, Qualogrenans), is a knight of the Round Table and cousin to Yvain.
+He first appears in Yvain, the Knight of the Lion by Chrétien de Troyes.

-Calogrenant first appears in Chrétien's Yvain, the Knight of the Lion, telling a story to a group of knights and Queen Guinevere.
-He describes an adventure he had in the forest of Brocéliande, in which there was a magic spring that could summon a large storm.
+In Yvain, Calogrenant tells a story to a group of knights and Queen Guinevere about an adventure he had in the forest of Brocéliande, where here was a magic spring that could summon a large storm.
 Calogrenant reached the spring and summoned the storm, after which a knight named Esclados attacked and defeated him.
 Yvain is upset that Calogrenant never told him of this defeat, and sets out to avenge him, embarking on the adventure that sets up the remainder of events in the romance.
+His character has been derived from the Welsh mythological hero Cynon ap Clydno, usually the lover of Owain mab Urien's sister Morvydd; although in Owain, or the Lady of the Fountain, Cynon is stated to be the son of Clydno, possibly connected to Clyddno Eiddin.
+Roger Sherman Loomis and some other scholars speculated that Calogrenant was used specifically as a foil for Kay in some lost early version of Yvain's story.
+Chrétien characterized him as everything Kay is not: polite, respectful, eloquent, and well-mannered.
+By this theory, his name can be deconstructed to "Cai lo grenant", or "Cai the grumbler", which would represent another opposite characteristic of Kay, who was famous for his bitter sarcasm.

-Calogrenant appears later in the Lancelot-Grail cycle, though his kinship to Yvain is not as clear as in Chrétien.
-He dies during the Grail Quest while trying to keep Lionel from killing his own brother, Bors.
-Bors had faced a dilemma over whom to rescue between Lionel, who was getting beaten with thorns by two rogue knights, and a maiden who had just been abducted, and chose the maiden over his brother.
-Lionel was not pleased by this, and attacked Bors the next time he saw him.
-A hermit tried to intervene, but was killed accidentally in the process, and Calogrenant stepped in.
-Bors refuses fight his brother, who slays Calogrenant before attacking Bors; however, God intervenes and renders him immobile.
-Thomas Malory recounts Calogrenant's death scene in his Le Morte d'Arthur, but also includes another one later in the narrative.
-Despite having died on the Grail quest, he reappears as one of the twelve knights who help Agravaine and Mordred trap Lancelot and Guinevere together in the queen's chambers.
-Lancelot has neither armour nor weapons, but manages to pull Calogrenant into the room and kills him; he then uses Calogrenant's sword to defeat the rest of Mordred's companions.
+His later appearance in Diu Crône has Kalogrenant and Lancelot, who both fail, accompany the Grail-achiever Gawain on the Grail Quest.
+Calogrenant features as one of relatively minor knights in the Lancelot-Grail (Vulgate) cycle, where his kinship to Yvain is not as clear as in Chrétien.
+There, he dies during the Grail Quest while trying to keep the furious Lionel from killing his own brother, Bors (this scene is described in more detail in their articles).
+Thomas Malory calls him Colgrevance and recounts his death at Lionel's hands from the Vulgate Queste in his Le Morte d'Arthur.
+However, despite having died on the Grail Quest, Colgrevance reappears in Malory as one of the twelve knights who help Agravaine and Mordred trap Lancelot and Guinevere together in the queen's chambers.
+Lancelot has neither armour nor weapons, but manages to pull Colgrevance into the room and kills him, and then uses Colgrevance's sword to defeat the rest of Mordred's companions.